Very Low Carbohydrate (Ketogenic)

 INSTEAD OF cereal, bagel, or toast

-2. Replace sugary drinks such as pop and fruit juice with tea and water.
-If you use flavored coffee creamer, replace it with a sugar free version.
+2. Replace sugary drinks such as pop and fruit juice with water and unsweetened beverages.
+Enjoy black coffee and unsweetened teas.
+If using flavored creamers, replace it with a splash of heavy cream or sugar-free versions.

 DRINK tea, fruit-infused water or sparkling water